 How many Australians are married?

-Overall three in five (60%) Australian adults are married or partnered, followed by just over a quarter (27%) who have never been married and 8% who are divorced.
+Overall over half (56%) Australian adults are married or partnered, followed by 29% who have never been married and 9% who are divorced.

-Between the states, those living in the ACT are the most likely to be married (65%), while Tasmanians are the most likely to be divorced (12%).
-Victoria is the state with the most single Aussies, with 29% of adults having never been married.
+Between the states, those living in South Australia are the most likely to be married (59%), while those in Tasmania and Western Australia are the most likely to be divorced (12%).
+Victoria is the state with the most single Aussies, with 32% of adults having never been married.

 How many people get married each year?

-In 2020, there were 78,989 registered marriages in Australia, representing a 31% decline compared to 2019, indicating the COVID-19 pandemic has had a substantial impact on couples hoping to tie the knot.
+In 2021, there were 89,164 registered marriages in Australia, representing a 13% increase compared to 2020, indicating that the winding down of COVID-19 pandemic lockdowns has had a substantial impact on couples tying the knot.

 The most popular times to get married

-Saturdays are by far the most popular day of the week to get married, with 36,965 weddings in 2020 occurring on a Saturday, equivalent to 47% of all weddings in that year.
-Meanwhile, just 3,545 weddings occurred on a Tuesday throughout the entire year.
+Saturdays are by far the most popular day of the week to get married, with 41776 weddings in 2021 occurring on a Saturday, equivalent to 49% of all weddings in that year.
+Meanwhile, just 4% of weddings occurred on a Monday or Tuesday throughout the entire year.

-Saturday 10 October was the single most popular day to get hitched in 2020, with a whopping 2,191 weddings recorded on that day.
+Saturday 27 March was the single most popular day to get hitched in 2021, with a whopping 1,738 weddings recorded on that day in Australia.

 How many people get divorced each year?

-In 2019, there were 49,510 divorces granted in Australia.
-The average duration from marriage to divorce is 12.1 years, while the average duration to separation is 8.4 years.
+In 2021, there were 56,244 divorces granted in Australia.
+The median duration from marriage to divorce was 12.2 years, while the median duration to separation was 8.4 years.

-Between the genders, women divorce at a younger age than men on average.
-Up to the age of 44, the female divorce rate is higher than the male rate.
-Over the age of 45, men are more likely to get divorced than women.
+Between the genders, women tend to divorce at a younger age than men on average.
+For women, the median age of divorce is 43 and 45.9 for men.

-Married couples are in better financial positions than single or divorced people
+Married couples are in better financial positions than divorced or people who have never married

 Finder's data shows those who are married or partnered are in better financial positions than those who are widowed, divorced, never married or separated.
-On average, they have more in cash savings ($36,307) than any other group.
+On average they have more in cash savings ($35,898) than any other group.